alex65536/owlchess/README.md

 ## Rust version

-This crate is currently tested only with Rust 1.61 or higher, but can possibly work with older versions.
+This crate is currently tested only with Rust 1.71 or higher, but can possibly work with older versions.
-Rust versions before 1.51 are definitely not supported, as we use [`arrayvec`](https://github.com/bluss/arrayvec) as dependency.
+Rust versions before 1.62 are definitely not supported.

 ## Comparison with other crates